 - If the harness webbing CAN be vertically pinched, then the coat is too thick.
 It should NOT be worn in the car seat.

 To be honest, the majority of winter coats would fail the pinch test!
 It is highly recommended to ALWAYS remove your child’s jacket prior to being restrained in the seat.[In the pictures above, the pinch test FAILED and the jacket is too thick for the child to be wearing while in the seat.]
 In this case, you would remove the jacket prior to securing the child.
 You can then put the jacket back on once you get to your destination.]

 So How Do I Keep Baby Warm?

 You can still bundle baby up for cold winter days just do so over their car seat straps.
-Start with warm yet tight clothing that the child would wear normally throughout the day, then add a warm fuzzy hat and booties and place baby in their car seat.
-After they are safely secured, add a thin breathable blanket, followed by a thick blanket, and finally a warm car seat cover.
+Start with warm yet tight clothing that the child would wear normally throughout the day.
+Then add a warm fuzzy hat and booties and place baby in their car seat.
+After they are safely secured, add a thin breathable blanket if needed.
+Depending on weather, you can then add a thick blanket, and/or finally a warm car seat cover.

 If that still isn’t quite warm enough, you can add a second layer of clothing before strapping your little one in their seat.
 We recommend a tight fleece jacket and fleece pants over normal clothing.

 While it’s important for baby to be warm, it’s also important that they don’t overheat!

 As a general guide, the American Academy of Pediatrics recommends dressing baby in no more than one layer more than an adult would use to be comfortable in the same environment.
 That’s why layers are so important!
 You may need all of these layers for a quick walk outside but as soon as you get to your destination, the layers need to be reduced.

 Also keep in mind that these recommendations are meant for the occasional extreme cold we experience in Montana.
 Nevertheless, dressing a baby for winter in Montana or anywhere else should never involve a puffy coat under the car seat straps.